 Subscribe

-I'd love it if you signed up for my twice-monthly newsletter!
-As of July 2023, I'm sending a new Half-Scratch recipe every month via my Substack.
-After much thought and research, the reader-supported platform is where I can best connect with families and communities and share recipes and insight free from advertisers, sponsors, or brands.
+I'd love it if you signed up for my newsletter.
+I send a new half-scratch recipe monthly via my Substack.
+The reader-supported platform is where I can best connect with families and communities and share recipes free from advertisers, sponsors, or brands.
+It's also where you can find my macaron tutorial series, French Macarons: Simplified.

-Every recipe is nutrient-dense, versatile, affordable and at least half from scratch (50% fresh ingredients).
-I also include a simply cooking formula or technique you can add to your repertoire.
+Every recipe is nutrient-dense, versatile, affordable, and at 50% fresh ingredients.
+I also include a simple cooking formula or technique.
 My goal is to empower you to make better choices at the grocery store and cook confidently without your eyes glued to a screen or piece of paper.
 Please consider supporting my efforts to break the mold of the ad-littered, brand-influenced recipe platform.

 Hannah